Ezra Collective

-Ezra Collective is a British jazz quintet composed of drummer and bandleader Femi Koleoso, bassist TJ Koleoso, keyboardist Joe Armon-Jones, trumpeter Ife Ogunjobi, and tenor saxophonist James Mollison.
+Ezra Collective are a British jazz quintet composed of drummer and bandleader Femi Koleoso, bassist TJ Koleoso, keyboardist Joe Armon-Jones, trumpeter Ife Ogunjobi, and tenor saxophonist James Mollison, who met at the jazz youth programme Tomorrow's Warriors and formed their group soon afterwards.
 The group fuses elements of afrobeat, calypso, reggae, hip-hop, soul and jazz, and frequently collaborates with fellow London-based jazz musicians such as Nubya Garcia and Moses Boyd.
+They were the recipients of the 2023 Mercury Music Prize.
+Their 2024 single "God Gave Me Feet for Dancing" was chosen by Barack Obama for his list of 25 favourite songs of the year.
+At the Brit Awards 2025, the Ezra Collective became the first jazz band to win the "Group of the Year" accolade.

+Background

+The London-based quintet formed in 2012 by brothers Femi Koleoso (drums) and TJ Koleoso (electric bass), together with James Mollison (sax), Joe Armon-Jones (keyboards) and Dylan Jones (trumpet).
+Jones has since been replaced by Ife Ogunjobi.
+The members of Ezra Collective met at the jazz programme Tomorrow's Warriors, run by Gary Crosby and Janine Irons.
+Their name is a reference to the Biblical prophet Ezra and his practice of studying the works of the greats who came before him - something the band wished to emulate within jazz.

-The members of Ezra Collective met at the jazz programme Tomorrow's Warriors, run by Gary Crosby.
-The jazz group has noted that succeeding as young jazz musicians in London has had challenges, with Femi Koleoso saying that "I saw jazz music as an elite art form that I didn't have access to".
+The jazz group has claimed that they faced challenges in succeeding as young jazz musicians in London, with Femi Koleoso saying: "I saw jazz music as an elite art form that I didn't have access to."
 He puts down the group's success as being able to freely express their musical influences from their youth.
-The band has said that Robert Glasper, and Kendrick Lamar's To Pimp A Butterfly provided early inspiration for their "template" as a jazz band.
+The band has said that Robert Glasper, and Kendrick Lamar's To Pimp a Butterfly provided early inspiration for their "template" as a jazz band.